We will track here amendments to this resource that reflect changes in law and practice.

 Companies in this position:

-Will benefit from the short-form prospectus regime introduced for quoted companies in February 2009 (see Contents of a prospectus for an offer to employees, if one is required).
+Will benefit from the short-form prospectus regime (see Contents of a prospectus for an offer to employees, if one is required).

 Amendment of the Directive and future developments

 Non-EEA companies listed on well-regulated markets outside the EEA may benefit from future equivalence decisions by the European Commission, although it is not clear whether and when any such decisions are likely to be made (see Exemption for employee offers of securities of EEA companies and non-EEA listed companies).
-ESMA has begun consultations on various issues arising from the amendment of the Directive, including the criteria for assessing equivalence of the regulatory framework of third country markets in connection with the extended employee share scheme exemption (for more information, see PLC Corporate, Legal update, Prospectus Directive: ESMA call for evidence on request for technical advice (www.practicallaw.com/3-504-6124)).
+In January 2011, ESMA began consultations on various issues arising from the amendment of the Directive, including the criteria for assessing equivalence of the regulatory framework of third country markets in connection with the employee share scheme exemption (for more information, see Legal update, Prospectus Directive: ESMA call for evidence on request for technical advice (www.practicallaw.com/3-504-6124)).

-It is possible to check for details of domestic legislation of EU member states implementing the Amending Directive using the EU legislation database at EUR-Lex: Directive 2010/73/EU of the European Parliament and of the Council of 24 November 2010: National Execution Measures.
-(Of course, this does not give access to English translations of the local measures and does not guarantee that the measures are comprehensive or in conformity with the Amending Directive.)
-On 9 July 2012, this page suggested that several member states had not yet notified the European Commission of domestic implementing measures.
-However, these included the UK, which in fact had implemented the Amending Directive at that date.
+It is possible to check for details of domestic legislation of EU member states implementing the Directive using the EU legislation database (see Directive 2010/73/EU of the European Parliament and of the Council of 24 November 2010 ).
+Note that this does not give access to English translations of the local measures and does not guarantee that the measures are comprehensive or in conformity with the Amending Directive.

-It is also possible to check for implementation of relevant directives by EEA member states which are not EU members (that is, Iceland, Liechtenstein and Norway) by searching against the identifying number of the directive at the EFTA Surveillance Authority Implementation status database.
+It is also possible to check for implementation of relevant directives by EEA member states which are not EU members (that is, Iceland, Liechtenstein and Norway) by searching against the identifying number of the directive in the appropriate database (see EFTA Surveillance Authority: Implementation status).